RBerga06/pyphylab/README.md

 # pyphylab
-a small Python library for random daily use in the Physics laboratory
+A small Python library for random daily use in the Physics laboratory

+## Installation
+`pip install 'rberga06-linear-algebra @ git+https://github.com/rberga06/linear-algebra'`